luckydrq/array-merges/README.md

 ```

 - options.onMerge: Hook that determines the merge result between two
-  elements that is judged as equal.
+  elements that are judged as equal.
 Default is
 ```javascript
 function(prev, next) {
   return [prev];  // abandon dulicate element
 }
 ```
+## Lisence
+MIT